Documentation » Question Concordance » User Notes

 Output Format: Table produces an HTML display, while Listing removes tabular formatting to produce a very simple display.
 This option is the fastest way to display your retrieval set.
 Use Delimited if you want to produce a retrieval set in comma-quote delimited format (e.g., for importation into a database or spreadsheet).

-Retrieval Limit: Although the default value is 500, you can limit your retrieval set to any number of records in the range 1 to 59,574.
-This option is particularly useful if you are selecting many datasets and/or categories and are not sure how many records will be returned by the program.
+Retrieval Limit: Although the default value is 500, you can define your retrieval set as any number of records in the concordance table.
+This option is useful if you are selecting many datasets and/or categories and are not sure how many records will be returned by the program.
 Note that this limit is applied after dataset selection, category selection, and filtering.